Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Abstract

 \section{Abstract}

 We present a detailed study of the {\it Planck}-selected binary galaxy cluster PLCK~G165.7+67.0 (G165; $z$\,=\,0.348).
-A multiband photometric catalog is generated that incorporates new imaging from the Large Binocular Telescope/Large Binocular Camera and {\it Spitzer}/IRAC to existing imaging.
+A multiband photometric catalog is generated incorporating new imaging from the Large Binocular Telescope/Large Binocular Camera and {\it Spitzer}/IRAC to existing imaging.
 To cope with the different image characteristics, robust methods are applied in the extraction of the matched-aperture photometry.
-Photometric redshifts are estimated for 143 galaxies in the 4 arcmin$^{2}$ field of overlap covered by all these data.
-We confirm that strong lensing effects yield 30 images of 11 background galaxies, of which we contribute photometric redshift estimates for three image multiplicities.
-These constraints enable the construction of a revised lens model that confirms the bimodal structure, and from which we measure a mass of M$_{600 kpc}$\,=\,(2.36\,$\pm$\,0.23)\,$\times$\,10$^{14}$\,M$_{\odot}$.
+Photometric redshifts are estimated for 143 galaxies in the 4 arcmin$^{2}$ field of overlap covered by these data.
+We confirm that strong lensing effects yield 30 images of 11 background galaxies, of which we contribute new photometric redshift estimates for three image multiplicities.
+These constraints enable the construction of a revised lens model with a total mass of M$_{600 kpc}$\,=\,(2.36\,$\pm$\,0.23)\,$\times$\,10$^{14}$\,M$_{\odot}$.
 In parallel, new spectroscopy using MMT/Binospec and archival data contributes thirteen galaxies which meet our velocity and transverse radius criteria for cluster membership.
 The two cluster components have a pair-wise velocity of $\apll$100~km~s$^{-1}$, favoring an orientation in the plane of the sky with a transverse velocity of 100-1700~km~s$^{-1}$.
-At the same time, the brightest cluster galaxy is offset in velocity from the systemic mean value.
-New LOFAR and VLA radio maps uncover the BCG and a large red galaxy in the northeastern side to be head-tail galaxies, suggesting that this component has already traversed southwestern side and is now exiting the cluster to the northeast.
+At the same time, the brightest cluster galaxy is offset in velocity from the systemic mean value, {suggesting dynamical disturbance}.
+New LOFAR and VLA data uncover head-tail radio galaxies in the BCG and a large red galaxy in the northeast {component.
+From the orientation and alignment of the four radio trails, we infer that the two cluster components have already traversed each other, and are now exiting the cluster.}

 \keywords{large-scale structure of universe -- gravitational lensing: strong -- galaxies: fundamental parameters -- galaxies: clusters: general -- galaxies: high-redshift -- submillimeter: galaxies}